 By Yosef Rosenfield on behalf of Features Staff

-Each month, the YU Observer aims to highlight some of the YU undergraduate students who have written articles for us over the course of the semester.
-For the March edition, the YU Observer is highlighting Abigail Grigoryan.
+Each month, the YU Observer aims to highlight a YU faculty member.
+For the May edition, the YU Observer is highlighting Professor Jon Schapiro.